cordeirossauro/JPLUS-STEPEs/README.md

 <br>
 As can be seen on the heatmap, all of the combinations tested resulted in R2 scores above 0.965, and the difference between the best and worst models is very small (around 0.004).
 Also, as expected, there is almost no difference in the score after n_features = 45 (with the exception of a much greater training time).
 <br>
 It is interesting to point out that every model with n_trees = 100 performed slightly better than its counterpart with n_trees = 50, and that for a fixed value of n_features, a model with max_features = 0.25 performs better than all the others.
+Also, all the models witt msl = 10 performed worse than their counterparts with msl = 1.
 <br><br><br>

 ### logg Predictor Hyperparameter Tuning